Facebook pixel Piano | Pepperdine University | Seaver College Skip to main content

 Recorded Video Guidelines

-By the application deadline, all applicants pursuing an instrumental performance emphasis or instrumental ensemble participation must upload their recorded audition materials through the Pepperdine Application Portal.
+By the application deadline, all applicants pursuing an instrumental performance emphasis must upload their recorded audition materials through the Pepperdine Application Portal.
 Please read the following instructions carefully in preparation for your recorded materials.

 The following guidelines should be observed for all submitted videos.

 • Please submit each piece of your video audition as an individual file.
-Record each of your selections in an unedited, uninterrupted track.
+Record each of your selections in a single take, unedited and uninterrupted.

 • Recordings must have been made within the past 12 months and must meet the repertoire requirements set by each department.